evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 ### Sound system

-One type of sound system is available for the MG MG5 Electric Standard Range.
+The MG MG5 Electric Standard Range comes equipped with one sound system option:

-- With the , you get six speakers with a max system output of  watts.
+- ****: This system features six speakers and delivers a maximum output of  watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights